Milton Resnick: Early years: Abstract expressionism

 Resnick spent two years painting in Paris (August 1946 – 1948).
-His studio, at 21 Rue de Seine, was fortuitously located for engaging post-war French art.
+His studio at 21 Rue de Seine was fortuitously located for engaging post-war French art.
 There he befriended the artist Wols, who lived next door.
-He also met Giacometti, Gruber, as well as dealers Katia Granoff and Pierre Loeb.
-He observed Artaud, Matisse, Picasso, and Derain at close range, and spent an afternoon with Brancusi in his studio.
-John Graham visited him there several times.
+He also met Alberto Giacometti and Constantin Brancusi, among others, as well as gallerists/dealers Katia Granoff and Pierre Loeb.
+He observed Artaud, Matisse, Picasso, and Derain at close range.
+John D. Graham visited him there several times.

-Resnick was one of the founding members of the artist's club, known simply as 'The Club,' in 1949.
-It became known as the den of what was later to be called the Abstract Expressionists.
+In 1949, Resnick was one of the founding members of the artists' club known simply as "The Club."
+It became the den of the community that was later named the Abstract Expressionist movement.
 Other founding members included Franz Kline, Willem de Kooning, Ad Reinhardt, and Jack Tworkov.
-The Club became famous, a venue for intellectuals and luminaries like Dylan Thomas, Hannah Arendt, John Cage, Joseph Campbell, Buckminster Fuller, Paul Goodman, William Barrett, Edgar Varese and the young Pierre Boulez.
-In 1951 he participated in the 9th Street Art Exhibition, the first of many organized group exhibitions of Abstract Expressionism in New York City.
+"The Club" became a famous venue for intellectuals and luminaries like Dylan Thomas, Hannah Arendt, John Cage, Joseph Campbell, Buckminster Fuller, Paul Goodman, William Barrett, Edgar Varese, and the young Pierre Boulez.
+In 1951, Resnick participated in Leo Castelli's 9th Street Art Exhibition, the first of many organized group exhibitions of Abstract Expressionism in New York City.

-After a 1949 debut exhibit at Charles Egan Gallery was cancelled, due to a dispute over missing paintings, Resnick did not have a solo show until 1955.
-As a consequence, his reputation was compromised for several decades.
-Labeled a second generation Abstract Expressionist, his immersion in the Abstract Expressionist idiom directly after the war remained unacknowledged.
+After a 1949 debut exhibition at Charles Egan Gallery was cancelled due to a dispute over Egan's business practices, Resnick did not have a solo show until 1955.
+As a consequence, he was labeled a second generation Abstract Expressionist; his immersion in the Abstract Expressionist idiom directly after the war remained unacknowledged.

 Resnick's public reputation increased through the late 1950s and early 1960s.
-With the new decade, his work, previously characterized by muscular, sometimes chunky interlocking forms that seemed to function as a byproduct of a generalized aggressive attack, began to be replaced with a less fraught, loose and dispersive handling of paint.
-His paintings simultaneously began to assume a massive size, the largest of which, 'Swan' (1961) reached 25 feet in length.
+With the new decade, his work — previously characterized by muscular, sometimes chunky interlocking forms that seemed to function as a byproduct of a generalized aggressive attack — began to be replaced with a less fraught, loose and dispersive handling of paint.
+His paintings simultaneously began to assume a massive size, the largest of which, Swan (1961) reached over 273 inches in length.

-In 1961 he married Pat Passlof, an accomplished painter and former private pupil of de Kooning.
-For the greater part of their forty-four year long marriage, they lived apart but nearby each other.
+In 1961 he married Pat Passlof, an accomplished painter and former pupil of de Kooning.
+For the greater part of their 40+ year marriage, they lived separately but close to one other on Manhattan's Lower East Side.